By V. Louise Feddema

 What The Owner Can Do To Help Assure Proper Growth

-Adding "people food" can raise the protein levels or imbalance the calcium/mineral ratio.
+Adding "people food" can raise the protein levels or imbalance the calcium/phosphorus ratio.

 Keep your puppy well-fleshed, but not fat is better.
 Remember, slow steady growth will do more for your puppy than rapid growth that can happen with puppy foods.
-The puppy will eventually reach its genetic potential, but without the additional risk to bone that comes from high proteins and supplementation (calcium/minerals) or puppy foods.
+The puppy will eventually reach its genetic potential, but without the additional risk to bones and joints that comes from high calcium and phosphorus.